Invoice Fraud Detection: How to Identify Invoice Scams

 The best way to reduce invoice fraud is to adopt an AP automation and payment solution that enables dual payment controls and guarantees fraud protection.
 As part of automated invoice processing, invoices for certain items or above certain amounts can automatically route to authorized individuals for approval before processing.

 Automation and payment solutions can also automatically check the information on each invoice against all records in the ERP system, alerting the AP team of any mismatches in the payment address, banking information, or even the invoice image.
 This completely eliminates the need to manually check this information for each incoming invoice.
 Instead, AP team members only need to step in after they receive an alert.
-On that note, businesses should ensure all information in their ERP system is accurate and up to date.
+Businesses should ensure all information in their ERP system is accurate and up to date.

-The supplier payment process is another common pain point that AP automation can alleviate.
-According to the State of AP Report, enrolling and managing suppliers is the number one pain point for buyers throughout the supplier payment process.
+The supplier payment process is another common pain point that AP automation and digitization can alleviate.
+According to the State of AP Report, 39% of businesses plan to convert more payments to digital, with 39% of respondents citing increased security and fraud protection as a driving factor.
 An AP automation and payment solution includes additional controls for checking the accuracy of vendor information both during initial set-up and anytime there is a change.
 These added payment controls, automated invoice checking, and vendor information accuracy scans significantly reduce the probability of invoice fraud and its potential business impact.

 Protect your business from fraudulent invoices with MineralTree

-The most recent State of AP Report indicates that 34% of buyers view fraud protection as the number one driver for their supplier payment method, and 49% of buyers who make electronic payments expect increased security and fraud protection to accompany the service.
+The State of AP Report indicates that 36% of buyers’ current payment methods are driven by security and fraud protection.
 MineralTree’s AP automation solutions come with the ability to mitigate both external and internal fraud risks through advanced security features, such as two-factor authentication, segregation of duties, dual approvals, audit trails, and integration with bank Positive Pay.

 Whenever a vendor’s payment info is changed, MineralTree automatically generates an email notification to all accounting managers.
 The platform also offers a vendor audit report that shows any changes made to the vendor page, along with who made the changes, a timestamp, the old values, and the new values.
 If you’d like to see how MineralTree and AP automation can help protect your business from fraudulent invoices, request a free demo today.